VaibhavDN/Ticket-Management-System/README.md

-### Ticket-Booking-System
+### Ticket-Management-System
-Django server to handle booking, updating and viewing ticket information
+Django REST API to handle booking, updating, viewing and deleting ticket information

 - [x] Book a ticket using a user’s name, phone number, and timings
 - [x] Update a ticket timing